-Pancreatitis can range from mild to severe.
-It is always painful, and may become life threatening.
-Pets with mild pancreatitis may be treated at home while those with severe disease will require hospitalization and intensive care.
-Pancreatitis can reoccur or become chronic, and destruction of normal cells may eventually lead to diabetes.
+Pancreatitis can range from mild to severe, but it is usually painful, and may sometimes become life threatening.
+Pets with mild pancreatitis may be supported at home while those with severe disease may require hospitalization and veterinary care.
+Pancreatitis can recur or become chronic, and destruction of normal cells may eventually lead to diabetes.

 When the pancreas is inflamed, its digestive enzymes can leak out from cells instead of being channeled into protective ducts.
 When not confined to the ducts and intestines, these enzymes will digest any tissue they contact.
-Within the pancreas itself, cell breakdown creates even more inflammation; and in the abdomen, loose enzymes cause generalized inflammation and pain and may even damage other organs—especially the pancreas’s next-door neighbor, the liver.
+Within the pancreas itself, cell breakdown creates even more inflammation; and in the abdomen, loose enzymes cause generalized inflammation and pain and may even damage other organs—especially the pancreas's next-door neighbor, the liver.
 Ultimately the inflammation may spread throughout the body and cause bleeding disorders or multiple-organ failure.
-Early detection and treatment are the keys to preventing a disastrous outcome.
+Early detection and treatment are the keys to avoiding such results.

 Causes of Pancreatitis in Pets

 Fatty foods, obesity, toxins, certain drugs, or trauma can trigger pancreatitis.
-Pancreatitis may indicate other underlying problems, such as kidney or cardiovascular disease, or bacterial infection.
-Animals who have hypothyroidism, Cushing’s disease, or diabetes are predisposed to pancreatitis.
-Miniature Schnauzers are more prone to developing pancreatitis than other breeds.
+Pancreatitis may also indicate other underlying health irregularities, such as kidney or cardiovascular disease, or bacterial infection.
+Animals with hypothyroidism, Cushing's disease, or diabetes are predisposed to pancreatitis.
+In addition, Miniature Schnauzers are more prone to developing pancreatitis than other breeds.

 Signs of Pancreatitis in Dogs and Cats

 In dogs, signs of the disease may include depression, loss of appetite, vomiting, or diarrhea.
-They may have a distended and/or painful abdomen; this in turn can cause restlessness, panting, or resistance to lying down.
+They may have a distended and/or painful abdomen, which can cause restlessness, panting, or resistance to lying down.
 Mild pancreatitis is harder to detect, since the dog may appear a bit lethargic, or have a reduced appetite.
 If the pancreatitis is mild and chronic, he may just become generally grumpy or snappy, likely due to pain.

 Cats with pancreatitis may not show obvious symptoms, but typically become lethargic and have a decreased appetite.
-They may develop a fever, and may or may not vomit.
-Mild pancreatitis causes such non-specific symptoms that it’s hard to pin down; and general supportive treatment can resolve it without the cause ever being known.
-It’s likely that most cases are never fully diagnosed.
+They may develop a fever and may or may not vomit.
+Mild pancreatitis causes such non-specific symptoms that it's hard to pin down; and general supportive approaches can help maintain good health.
+It's likely that most cases are never fully diagnosed.
 Because cats are so good at hiding pain and illness, the classic signs of systemic disease—lethargy and decreased appetite—should always be evaluated by your veterinarian.

 Diagnostic tests for pancreatitis include blood tests, urinalysis, radiographs (x-rays), and ultrasound.
-Specific blood tests can provide solid indications of pancreatitis in dogs, but are much less accurate in cats (but they do help rule out other possible cases of illness).
-For most cases, ultrasound is the most accurate diagnostic tool.
+Specific blood tests performed by a veterinarian may provide indications of pancreatitis in dogs, but are much less accurate in cats, though they do help rule out other possible cases of illness.
+For most causes, ultrasound is the most accurate diagnostic tool.

 Prevention, as always, is the best course.
-Feeding a properly balanced, high quality diet, along with regular exercise, is fundamental.
-Exercise improves digestion and helps keep your companion’s weight under control.
+Feeding a properly balanced, high-quality diet, along with regular exercise, is fundamental.
+Exercise supports healthy digestion and proper weight management.
 (Please see our article Weight Management for Dogs and Cats — including tips for exercising cats — if your companion is overweight).

 Fluid therapy and pain management are the mainstays of pancreatitis treatment.
-Additional therapies will vary, depending on the severity and duration of the illness.
-Anti-nausea and anti-vomiting medications are commonly used; but antibiotics are rarely needed.
-In severe cases, hospitalization and 24/7 monitoring will almost certainly be required.
+Additional therapies will vary, depending on the severity and duration.
+Anti-nausea and anti-vomiting medications are also commonly used; but antibiotics are rarely needed.
+In severe cases, hospitalization and 24/7 monitoring by a veterinarian will almost certainly be required.